SELF GUIDED AUDIO TOURS HAWAII

 Approximate time: 10 minutes

-These three white-capped peaks make up the Court of the Patriarchs.
-From left to right, we have Abraham, Isaac, and Jacob—the patriarchs of Judaism.
+These three striking, white-capped peaks form the Court of the Patriarchs.
+From left to right, you’ll see Abraham, Isaac, and Jacob—named after the patriarchs of Judaism.

 Rachel Ennis